-Magnesium l-threonate, also known as magnesium threonate, is a synthesized form of magnesium that forms when threonic acid combines with magnesium.
+Magnesium l-threonate, also known as magnesium threonate, is a synthesized magnesium supplement that combines threonic acid with magnesium.
 Threonic acid is a byproduct that occurs when vitamin C breaks down metabolically.

 This form of magnesium may have potential brain-related benefits and could be useful for managing certain brain disorders like age-related memory loss and depression.

 Magnesium threonate is in a group of “magnesium amino acids” that do not rely on the absorption of elemental magnesium in the digestive system.
 Instead, magnesium amino acids depend on the biochemical processes that break down proteins.